Tourist Trap (film): Release

+In the United Kingdom, the film's title was amended on January 9, 1981 to Nightmare of Terror for its theatrical release.

 Home media

+Media Home Entertainment first issued Tourist Trap on VHS in 1980, with a reprint following in 1984.

-The film was released on VHS and DVD by Cult Video on July 20, 1998.
+The film was later released on VHS and DVD by Cult Video on July 20, 1998.
 It was re-released on DVD by Wizard Entertainment on March 19, 2013.
 Full Moon Features released the film for the first time on Blu-ray on May 20, 2014.
 The Full Moon Blu-ray release features a truncated version of the film that runs at 85 minutes; though the film's violent scenes remain intact, minor plot points are absent from this cut of the film.

 The full uncut version of the film on Blu-ray was finally released by Full Moon on November 24, 2020.
 This version restored the missing 5 minutes and is featured in a collectible retro VHS packaging, with additional supplements including a Mr. Slausen action figure and a DVD copy.
 A standard single-disc Blu-ray was released on February 9, 2021.

+Reception

+Box office

+Tourist Trap was a box office hit for Compass International Pictures, grossing $4 million against its $350,000 budget.

+Critical response

+Contemporary

+From contemporary reviews, Variety wrote: "Although pic has some appropriately menacing music and occasionally employs some decent special effects, the plot is too loaded with cliches, from the concept to individual bits of dialog to be taken seriously and not silly enough to be regarded as delightfully bad".
+Charles Champlin of the Los Angeles Times wrote that the film "has some moments of effectiveness, but even the hard-line shiverists are likely to feel it's a long time between shrieks".
+Ginger Varney of LA Weekly wrote that the film's screenplay "falls short of perfection," but praised the art direction by Robert A. Burns, commenting that it "mounts sufficient thrills to please even the picky hard-core shock fan."

+Bill Cosford of the Miami Herald felt the film was derivative and criticized it for its lack of explanation for the motives of the villain.
+Tim Pulleine of the Monthly Film Bulletin also wrote unfavorably of the film, calling it a "wholly unimaginative exercise in low-budget horror [that] plunders Psycho for its central plot gimmick in a fashion even more hamfisted than it is bare-faced.
+Nothing much is made of the potentially sinister import of the wax dummies, by comparison with whom the human performers also fail to come off too well".